grosjo/fts-xapian/README.md

 Replace /path/to/dovecot by the actual path to 'dovecot-config'.
 Type 'locate dovecot-config' in a shell to figure this out.
 On ArchLinux , it is /usr/lib/dovecot.

-For specific configuration, you may have to 'export PKG_CONFIG_PATH=...'.
-To check that, type 'pkg-config --cflags-only-I icu-uc icu-io icu-i18n', it shall return no error.
+For specific configuration, you may have to `export PKG_CONFIG_PATH=...`.
+To check that, type `pkg-config --cflags-only-I icu-uc icu-io icu-i18n`, it shall return no error.

 The module will be placed into the module directory of your dovecot configuration